Noise-induced periodicity in a frustrated network of interacting diffusions: Description of the model and outline of the results

 Notice that in system \eqref{micro:dyn} the two groups of particles interact only through their empirical means.
 This makes our model mean field and, in particular, when $\theta_{11}=\theta_{22}=\theta_{12}=\theta_{21}=\theta > 0$, the system of equations \eqref{micro:dyn} reduces to the mean field interacting diffusions considered in \cite{Daw83}.
 In a general setting, all the interaction parameters can be either positive or negative allowing both cooperative/conformist and uncooperative/anti-conformist interactions.
 In the present paper, we focus on the case $\theta_{11}>0$, $\theta_{22}>0$ and $\theta_{12} \theta_{21}<0$.
 Moreover, without loss of generality, we make the specific choice $\theta_{12}>0$ and $\theta_{21}<0$, which means that particles in $I_1$ tend to conform to the average particle position of community $I_2$, whereas particles in $I_2$ prefer to differ from the average particle position of community $I_1$ (see Eq.~\eqref{micro:dyn}).

-Numerical simulations of system \eqref{micro:dyn} show that $m^{(N)}_1(t)$ and $m^{(N)}_2(t)$ display an oscillatory behavior in appropriate regions of the parameter space (see Section~\ref{sec:numerical:simulations}).
+Numerical simulations of system \eqref{micro:dyn} with large $N$ show that $m^{(N)}_1(t)$ and $m^{(N)}_2(t)$ display an oscillatory behavior in appropriate regions of the parameter space (see Section~\ref{sec:numerical:simulations}).
 This led us to investigate the thermodynamic limit of our system of interacting diffusions, that is, the limit when the number of particles goes to infinity.
-It is indeed known that solutions of SDEs like~\eqref{micro:dyn} cannot have a time-periodic law, as these solutions are either positive recurrent, null recurrent or transient.
-On the other hand, the mean field interaction in~\eqref{micro:dyn} has a peculiar feature.
+It is known that solutions of SDEs like~\eqref{micro:dyn} cannot have a time-periodic law, as these solutions are either positive recurrent, null recurrent or transient; see \cite{Sc1985a, Sc1985b} and references therein.
+However, the mean field interaction in~\eqref{micro:dyn} has a peculiar feature.
 When the interaction is of this type, at any time $t$, the empirical average of the particle positions in~\eqref{micro:dyn} is expected to converge, as the number of particles goes to infinity, to a limit given by the solution of a \emph{nonlinear SDE}.
 Nonlinear SDEs are SDEs where the coefficients depend on the law of the solution itself and, in contrast with systems like~\eqref{micro:dyn}, such nonlinear SDEs might have solutions with periodic law, see~\cite{Sc1985b}.
 Therefore, the oscillations in the trajectories of $m_1^N(t)$ and $m_2^N(t)$ shown by simulations can be theoretically explained via the thermodynamic limit of the system.

 We outline here the main results presented in the sequel.
 We follow an approach similar to the one adopted in \cite{CoDaPFo15}. \begin{enumerate} \item In Section~\ref{sec:prop:chaos} we prove that, starting from i.i.d. initial conditions, independence propagates in time when taking the infinite volume limit.
 In particular, as $N$ grows large, the time evolution of a pair of representative particles, one for each population, is described by the limiting dynamics